University of Otago

-The university was created by a committee led by Thomas Burns, and officially established by an ordinance of the Otago Provincial Council in 1869.
-Between 1874 and 1961 the University of Otago was a part of the federal University of New Zealand, and issued degrees in its name.
+The University of Otago (Ōtākou Whakaihu Waka) is a public research collegiate university based in Dunedin, Otago, New Zealand.
+It was established by ordinance of the Otago Provincial Council in 1869 and opened for teaching in 1871, making it New Zealand's oldest university.
+Between 1874 and 1961 Otago was part of the federal University of New Zealand and conferred degrees in its name.
+In July 2023 the university adopted the Māori identity Ōtākou Whakaihu Waka as part of a major rebrand, with the changes taking effect from May 2024.

-Otago is known for its vibrant student life, particularly its flatting, which is often in old houses.
-Otago students have a long-standing tradition of naming their flats.
-The nickname for Otago students "Scarfie" comes from the habit of wearing a scarf during the cold southern winters.
-The university's graduation song, Gaudeamus igitur, iuvenes dum sumus ("Let us rejoice, while we are young"), acknowledges students will continue to live up to the challenge, if not always in the way intended.
-The university's student magazine, Critic, is New Zealand's longest running student magazine.

-The university's architectural grandeur and accompanying gardens led to it being ranked as one of the world's most beautiful university campuses by the British newspaper The Daily Telegraph and American online news website The Huffington Post.
+As of 2024, Universities New Zealand reported a student headcount of 21,315 (18,564 equivalent full-time students).
+The university is centred on its Dunedin City campus and teaches across additional campuses in Christchurch and Wellington for health sciences.

+Otago is known for student culture associated with "Scarfies", a nickname derived from wearing scarves in Dunedin's cold winters, and for a long-running tradition of naming student flats.
+In recent years, local media have noted the slang term "breather" among students.
+The graduation ceremonies traditionally include the singing of Gaudeamus igitur (Let us rejoice while we are young).

 History

+19th century

 The Otago Association's plan for the European settlement of southern New Zealand, conceived under the principles of Edward Gibbon Wakefield in the 1840s, envisaged a university.

 Dunedin leaders Thomas Burns and James Macandrew urged the Otago Provincial Council during the 1860s to set aside a land endowment for an institute of higher education.
 An ordinance of the council established the university in 1869, giving it 100000 acre of land and the power to grant degrees in Arts, Medicine, Law and Music.
 Burns was named Chancellor but he did not live to see the university open on 5 July 1871.

 The university conferred just one degree, to Alexander Watt Williamson, before becoming an affiliated college of the federal University of New Zealand in 1874.
 With the dissolution of the University of New Zealand in 1961 and the passage of the University of Otago Amendment Act 1961, the university resumed its power to confer degrees.

 Originally operating from William Mason's Post Office building on Princes Street, it relocated to Maxwell Bury's Clocktower and Geology buildings in 1878 and 1879.
 This evolved into the Clocktower complex, a striking group of Gothic revival buildings at the heart of the campus.
 These buildings were inspired by the then-new main building at the University of Glasgow in Scotland.

 Otago was the first university in Australasia to permit women to take a law degree.
 Ethel Benjamin graduated LLB in 1897.
 Later that year she became the first woman in the British Empire to appear as counsel in court.